sunriverhzy/DSH-Bench/README.md

 Code and Data for DSH-Bench: A Difficulty- and Scenario-Aware Benchmark with Hierarchical Subject Taxonomy for Subject-Driven Text-to-Image Generation

-Arxiv: will be public soon
+Arxiv: will be made publicly available soon

 # 📊 Data
 ## DSH-Bench Data
-The DSH-Bench dataset we collected can be obtained from the following link: will be public soon
+The DSH-Bench dataset we collected can be obtained from the following link: will be made publicly available soon

 ## SICS generated images
-The images that we generated used in SICS experiment can be obtained from the following link: will be public soon
+The images that we generated used in SICS experiment can be obtained from the following link: will be made publicly available soon

 # SICS model
 The model we trained used SICS method can be obtained from the following link: